lenora4321/SYS255-techjournal/Supplemental Entires/WordPress Configuration Resources.md

  - [Installation on CentOS7](https://www.liquidweb.com/kb/how-to-install-wordpress-on-centos-7/).  *Michelle Almendarez, "How to Install WordPress on CentOS7".
 Liquid Web, October 26, 2020.*
  - [WordPress CLI installation](https://wp-cli.org/#installing).  *WP CLI, "Installtion".
 Date not provided.*

+## Setup steps for a new web linux box (blog01)
+Below are a few short steps to create the blog01 machine with a LAMP stack to support WordPress.
+Note that these are general instructions, not step-by-step.
+Please refer to [lab 3](https://github.com/lenora4321/SYS255-techjournal/blob/master/lab3.md) and [lab 8](https://github.com/lenora4321/SYS255-techjournal/blob/master/lab8.md), as well as the resources above, for more specific instructions.
+ 1. Connect system to proper LAN network
+ 2. Configure NMTUI with proper IP address, gateway, hostname, netmask, etc.
+ 3. Create a named sudo user by adding them to the wheel group
+ 4. Edit the SSH config file to secure SSH remoting
+ 5. Install realmd and supporting packages, then join box to Active Directory
+ 6. Yum install httpd for apache
+ 7. Go through steps to install PHP 7+
+ 8. Allow Apache through firewall
+ 9. Install MySQL
+ 10. Install WordPress
+ 11. Configure MySQL tables to accomodate WordPress
+ 12. Check connectivity form wks machine, configure from there if successful